 Natural gas has other great attributes as an energy source as well.
 It’s a cleaner, more cost-efficient alternative to coal energy that still provides on-demand reliability.
 Natural gas plants can quickly ramp up and down power output on short notice to meet energy needs.
 It’s also a great complement to renewable energy generation methods because it can deliver consistent energy when the sun isn’t shining or the wind isn’t blowing.

-We’re mindful that our customers depend on energy that is affordable, safe and reliable.
-Natural gas generation is a great complement to solar, wind, and battery storage that will move us toward a clean energy future.
+We’re mindful that our customers depend on energy that is cost-effective, safe and reliable.
+Natural gas generation is a great complement to solar, wind, and battery storage that will move us toward a balanced energy future.

 How and why we use natural gas for power